-Continuing with our one word that describes Lincoln Public Schools — in November our community said that LPS is… Inclusive.
+Continuing with our one word that describes Lincoln Public Schools — in March our community said that LPS is… Innovative.

 Creating thought-provoking masterpiece artwork and essays, composing a stirring musical number, finding the solution to a perplexing math problem, investigating the “why” to enhance understanding…Lincoln Public Schools students and teachers are proving every day why LPS is… Innovative.